IN-SPIRE Video Tutorials

 Creating a Visualization from PubMed

 PubMed is a free search engine for accessing the MEDLINE database of citations, abstracts and some full text articles on life sciences and biomedical topics.
-PubMed can download search results in an XML format, and IN-SPIRE can utilize the settings in template files to automatically extract categorical information.
+PubMed can download search results in a structured text format (MEDLINE), and IN-SPIRE can utilize the settings in template files to automatically extract categorical information.

 Exporting and Importing Datasets